1924 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

 Miami (OH)

 The season opened with a 55–0 defeat of the Miami Redskins.

-at Michigan Agricultural
+At Michigan Agricultural

 In the second game of the 1924 season, Michigan travelled to East Lansing to face the "Farmers" of Michigan Agricultural College.
 The game remained scoreless through the first three quarters.
-Michigan scored on a pass from halfback Frederick Parker to end Herb Steger to win the game by a 7-0 score.
+Michigan scored on a pass from halfback Frederick Parker to end Herb Steger to win the game by a 7–0 score.
 The 1925 Michiganensian described the play as follows: "In the last few minutes of play, Parker threw one of the long sensational passes that characterized the Wolverine's attack throughout the entire season, to Captain Steger who caught it and ran for a touchdown."
 According to The New York Times, Michigan center Robert J. Brown "was credited with an outstanding performance in the line."

-at Illinois
+At Illinois

-Michigan sustained its first loss of the season on October 18, 1924, losing to Illinois by a score of 39-14.
+Michigan sustained its first loss of the season on October 18, 1924, losing to Illinois by a score of 39–14.
 Red Grange gained national notoriety for his performance in the game.
-Grange returned the opening kick-off 95 yards for a touchdown and scored four touchdowns in the first quarter to give Illinois a 27-0 lead.
+Grange returned the opening kick-off 95 yards for a touchdown and scored four touchdowns in the first quarter to give Illinois a 27–0 lead.
 Grange scored five touchdowns in the game and gained 402 yards.
 The New York Times reported: "Unbiased experts agree that his performance was among the greatest ever seen on an American gridiron."
 Herb Steger ran for a Michigan touchdown in the second quarter.
 Tod Rockwell scored Michigan's final touchdown in the fourth quarter.
 Rockwell also kicked both of Michigan's extra points.

 Michigan's lineup against Illinois was Dutch Marion (left end), George Babcock (left tackle), Edliff Slaughter (left guard), Robert J. Brown (center), Harold Steele (right guard), Harry Hawkins (right tackle), Charles Grube (right end), Tod Rockwell (quarterback), Herb Steger (left halfback), Frederick Parker (right halfback), and James Miller (fullback).